 While wildlife viewing is not ideal in January (and the Zambezi National Park may close after heavy rains), this is the best season for bird watching, as migratory species are present.

-You can still go white-water rafting in January, although it’s not the best time of year due to the higher water level.
+You can still go White Water Rafting Vicotria Falls in January, although it’s not the best time of year due to the higher water level.
 The Devil’s Pool usually closes for swimming early on this month.

-January is low season for Victoria Falls Travel, which means you can pick up some great discounts on lodging and all-inclusive packages.
+January is low season for Victoria Falls Travel, which means you can pick up some great discounts on lodging and all-inclusive Victoria Falls Packages.

 February is another rainy and hot month in Victoria Falls.
 Though it will rain most days, usually the thundershowers clear up fairly quickly, leaving blue skies and sunshine.

-February is a great month to see Victoria Falls if you want to experience the full dramatic power of the Zambezi River gushing down the gorge, although all of the mist and spray can make getting panoramic views difficult.
+February is the Best Month To See Victoria Falls if you want to experience the full dramatic power of the Zambezi River gushing down the gorge, although all of the mist and spray can make getting panoramic views difficult.

 February is an excellent month for birdwatching, though it’s not ideal for wildlife viewing, and there’s a chance that the Zambezi National Park on the Zimbabwean side may close if it’s been raining heavily.